 It’s common for sales reps to be able to predict sales objections before they happen.
 And dealing with sales objections often isn’t a matter of if, but when.

-During his research, Rickham said he often found reps preparing for sales calls by listing out potential objections their prospect might throw at them.
+During his research, Rackham said he often found reps preparing for sales calls by listing out potential objections their prospect might throw at them.
 This also involved rehearsing their rebuttals and deciding how they were going to handle each rejection.

 “Skilled people receive fewer objections because they have learned objection prevention, not objection handling.”